AminJun/ImageNet1KBoundingBoxes/README.md

 python get_indices.py
 ```

-Then simply use pass the files `boxes.pt` and `indices.pt` to your `BackgroundForegroundImageNet` constructor
+Then simply pass the path to the files `boxes.pt` and `indices.pt` to your `BackgroundForegroundImageNet` constructor
 ```python
 dataset = BackgroundForegroundImageNet(root='.', download=False, boxes='boxes.pt', indices='indices.pt')
 ```